DanLWood/PartsUnlimited/docs/HOL_Continuous_Integration/README.md

 **3. Test the CI Trigger in Visual Studio Team Services:** In this step, test the Continuous Integration build (CI) build we created by changing code in the Parts Unlimited project with Visual Studio Team Services.

-### 1a: Import Source Code into your VSTS Account with Git
+### 1: Import Source Code into your VSTS Account with Git

 > Note: Use this to approach to use the Git command line to migrate code from GitHub to VSTS.
-If you use this approach, skip section 1b.

 We want to push the application code to your Visual Studio Team Services account in order to use VSTS Build.

 > **Talking Point:** For this lab we are using the VSTS Git project.
-The next couple of steps will allow you to add the PartUnlimited source to the Git master repository.
+The next couple of steps will allow you to add the PartUnlimited source to the VSTS Git repository.

 **1.** Clone the repository to a local directory.